tomtzook/java-exercises-for-artemis/README.md

 For example: `"This is the greatest plan"` reversed is `"nalp tsetaerg eht si sihT"`.

 #### Ceaser Cipher
-Write a program capable of encrypting and decrypting `String`s using the _Ceaser Cipher_.
+Write a program capable of encrypting and decrypting `String`s using the [_Ceaser Cipher_](https://en.wikipedia.org/wiki/Caesar_cipher).
+Implement the cipher in 2 programs - one for encrypting and one for decrypting.
+Each program will be made up of:
+- a method for encrypting or decrypting a `String`.
+- a `main` which reads a `String` from the user and uses said method to encrypt or decrypt the `String` and prints the result.

+For some explanation of the cipher, read [here](https://www.dcode.fr/caesar-cipher).
+But basically the idea is that each character is replaced by another character.
+That character is selected by the cipher, which is basically a _shift_ of the alphabet.
+So if `shift=2`, we would get that `a = c`.

+Select your own cipher (i.e. shift).